 How to Wash a Wool Blanket

-Before you begin, check any tags to see if your blanket is labeled dry-clean only.
+Before you begin the cleaning process, check any tags to see if your blanket is labeled dry-clean only.
 If so, you should take it to a reputable dry cleaner.
-There you go!
+If so – there you go!
 Outside of paying for it (and remembering to pick it up), your work is done!

 If there is no label, or you just want to save a few dollars, washing your blanket at home is the way to go.